kyunghoonlee777/pyMCD2/README.md

 # pyMCD_v2
-Much more wrap-up version of original pyMCD
+A wrap-up version of original pyMCD